 Just a few on-page optimizations make a huge difference.
 Take a look at this before/after heat map comparison through CanIRank’s Improve My Ranking tool for the keyword “ecommerce SEO.”

-With just a few tweaks on the blog post, we’re able to see this jump in page relevancy.
+With just a few diy SEO optimizations on the blog post, we’re able to see this jump in page relevancy.

 The blog post’s page relevancy bounced from 53 to 60 in just two weeks after a few on-page optimization changes.
 It’s now higher than five of this blog’s other competitors, allowing it a better chance to rank on Google.
 Imagine how your page relevancy can jump with precise on-page optimization in three, four, or even five weeks.